 You must therefore take into account the type of target audience.
 Knowing your target audience makes it easier to choose colors.
 Women, for example, are more attracted to soft colors and are more sensitive to traditionally "feminine" shades.
 Their choice is generally oriented towards blue, purple, pink and green, and they are not fond of colors like brown, black or gray.

 As for men, they are more fond of bright colors and are more sensitive to shades.
 They are more captivated by colors such as blue, black or green and are less receptive to brown, purple or orange.

 By considering all these criteria, you will be able to find the right color combination.
 A set that best fits your marketing strategy and especially your target audience.

 Color psychology: to each color its message and its key action

 However, there are also other broader factors in the psychology of color.
 These factors can play an important role in influencing purchasing decisions, as well as the image the website sends to the public.
 Indeed, the field of action of colors is quite vast.
 A color will convey a message as well as activate an emotion.

 To summarize simply with an example.
 Red is the color related to love and passion, that is the message.
 But red also provokes activity and tonicity in the human being, that is the activation of an emotion.

 Moreover, the psychology of colors are real assets in terms of conversion.
 Indeed, choosing the color of its CTA (Call To Action) buttons, in other words a button that implies an action from the user, is important.
-A call to action represented in a different color from other elements and content of the website can lead to a significant increase in the conversion rate.
-It is important to know that the colors of the action button increase the number of products added to the cart by 6.5 %.
+A call to action represented in a different color from other elements and website content can lead to a significant increase in the conversion rate.
+It should be noted that the colors of the action button increase the number of products added to the cart by 6.5 %.

 Generally, for a CTA button, you should avoid neutral colors such as black, gray or white.
 Instead, opt for bright shades such as yellow or orange which attracts users much more and subconsciously tends to inspire user confidence.